Overwatch vs. CS2 (CSGO) Comparison

 Instead of earning in-game currency, each Overwatch game gives you an XP reward based on several factors.
 The more you earn XP, the more levels you unlock in each season's Battle Pass.

-Counter Strike: Go, on the other hand, has playable characters called Agents.
+Counter-Strike, on the other hand, has playable characters called Agents.
 Though each player can unlock skins, their loadouts all start the same at round one of each game.
-They don't have special abilities or ultimates, but players can improve by purchasing stronger weapons.
+They don't have special abilities or ultimate abilities, but players can improve by purchasing stronger weapons.

-Like Riot Games' Valorant, in Counter Strike: GO, your equipment and weapons improve as the matches go by.
+Like Riot Games' Valorant, in CS2 (CSGO), your equipment and weapons improve as the matches go by.
 You have a much better choice in modifying your equipment as you collect money from previous rounds.
 Here are some ways you get money:

 - Getting kills